sh4tteredd/my-nas/config/hardware/disks.md

 If you want a supported setup, use:
 - A dedicated boot device for the OS
-- A separate SSD or pool for Apps
+- A separate SSD or pool for Apps (like the eMMC that comes with the DXP2800, but I hate eMMC)